udaypalsinghdhillon/SQL_Project_Data_Job_Analysis/README.md

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)
 # Background
 This project was part of a [SQL course](https://lukebarousse.com/sql).
-This project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+This project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others' work to find optimal jobs.

 Data hails from the [SQL Course](https://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.

-### The questions i wanted to answer through my SQL queries were:
+### The questions I wanted to answer through my SQL queries were:
 1. What are the top-paying data-analyst jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data analysts?